philipp2310/skill_Broadcast/README.md

 2. AllowReplies - Enabling this (default setting) allows Alice to expect replies to a initial broadcast so you can have back and forth conversatios with someone via broadcasting, disabling will send the initial broadcast and then end the session.
-3. OnlineSatsOnly - Enable this (not enabeled by default) if you have the latest satellite branch and satellite widget installed which uses heartbeats to detect if satellite is currently online or not
+3. OnlineSatsOnly - Enable this (not enabled by default) if you have the latest satellite branch and satellite widget installed which uses heartbeats to detect if satellite is currently online or not
                     - disable this if you are on alpha a1 or earlier version of the satellite branch which does not use the heartbeat code